-Ultranav Business Support ApS: On August 4, 2021, in connection with the Ultragas Transaction, we entered into a Transitional Services Agreement ("TSA") with Ultranav Business Support ApS ("UBS") to provide back office services, such as accounting and payroll, IT, treasury, financial controlling, tax and compliance, communications and CSR, HR, administrative and branding).
-The company pays UBS a fee for services provided of \$173,659 per month.
+On August 4, 2021, in connection with the Company's acquisition of the fleet and businesses of Othello Shipping Company S.A. and Ultragas ApS from Naviera Ultranav Limitada, the Company entered into a Transitional Services Agreement ("TSA") with Ultranav Business Support ApS ("UBS") to provide back office services, such as accounting and payroll, IT, treasury, financial controlling, tax and compliance, communications and CSR, HR, administrative services and branding.
+The Company pays UBS a monthly fee for services provided.
+The TSA agreement with UBS can be terminated by the Company by giving sixmonths notice.

-22. Stockholders' equity
+19. Stockholders' Equity

-As of December 31, 2021, the Company's authorized share capital consisted of 400,000,000 shares of common stock and 40,000,000 shares of preferred stock, each at par value of \$0.01 per share.
-There were 77,180,429 shares of common stock issued and outstanding and no shares of preferred stock issued and outstanding at December 31, 2021.
+As of December 31, 2023, the Company's authorized share capital consisted of 400,000,000 shares of common stock and 40,000,000 shares of preferred stock, each at par value of \$0.01 per share.
+There were 73,208,586 shares of common stock issued and outstanding and no shares of preferred stock issued and outstanding at December 31, 2023 (December 31, 2022: 76,804,474 shares of common stock issued and outstanding and no shares of preferred stock issued and outstanding).
 Each outstanding share of common stock entitles the holder to one vote on all matters submitted to a vote of shareholders.
 Subject to preferences that may be applicable to any outstanding preferred stock, holders of common stock are entitled to receive ratably all dividends, if any, declared by our board of directors out of funds legally available for dividends.
 Agreements governing our indebtedness impose restrictions on us, including, among other things, limiting our ability to pay dividends out of operating revenues generated by the vessels securing such indebtedness, redeem any shares or make any other payment to our equity holders, if there is a default under such agreements.